Series: Free Organic Gardening Course

 Here’s another homemade fertilizer for plants that everyone can do as long as you have some weeds or cover crops or even grass clippings.

 Take any combination of herbaceous plants, put them in a container, fill with water, and cover with a fairly air-tight lid.

-The resulting brew will contain many nutrients and beneficial microbes from the plants.
+Especially if you leave it for long enough that the bad smell mostly goes away, the resulting brew will contain many nutrients and beneficial microbes from the plants.

 This will be most effective with plants that are nutrient accumulators, like comfrey, yarrow, or stinging nettle, but all plants contain nutrients.

 And some plants such as horsetail or chamomile have specific properties that repel pests or fight pathogens, so they’re nice if you happen to have them.